Note: we will publish additional briefings after completing flashcards and presentation slides for selected briefings.

 Something for Everyone

-Whether you’re just exploring veganism, living it day to day, or actively advocating for animals, you’ll find resources here to meet you where you are—and help you go further.
+Whether you’re just exploring veganism, living it day to day, or actively advocating for animals, you’ll find clear, accessible information to help you explore, learn, and grow.

-We empower people to engage others in confident, informed conversations about veganism and animal ethics.
-Our structured briefings provide clear talking points and thoughtful responses to common objections—so you’re never left without words.
+We empower people to confidently engage others in informed conversations about veganism and animal ethics by providing clear talking points and thoughtful responses to common objections.

-After your conversations, you can send friends here for reliable citations, deeper insights, and further exploration.
+After such conversations, you can send friends here for reliable citations, deeper insights, and further exploration.

-By providing a trustworthy, fact-checked resource, we support everyone from the veg-curious to everyday vegans and dedicated activists.
-Our briefings are concise and focused—not lengthy essays—and include practical advocacy tips.
+Our fact-checked briefings are concise and focused—not lengthy essays—and all briefings include practical advocacy tips.

 Select briefings are enhanced with videos, slides, flashcards, and infographics—resources designed especially to support those engaged in more intentional outreach.